 For payroll managers/supervisors, policy and compliance are vital responsibilities.
 You’ll be entrusted to maintain compliance with current regulations, prepare government reporting, plan and implement payroll policies, prepare accruals and reconcile ledgers, as well as recruit, train and supervise payroll staff.

 Learn more about the duties and job descriptions of various payroll roles — and look for a job.

 Professional experience and skills

-Though many hiring managers prefer candidates with payroll experience, there are entry-level payroll clerk jobs available.
+Though many hiring managers prefer candidates with payroll experience, entry-level payroll clerk jobs are also available.
 You’ll need at least a high-school level of education and proficiency in Microsoft Office to be considered a good entry-level candidate.

-For payroll managers/supervisors, strong communication and organization abilities are important, as are interpersonal skills.
-Your level of experience and expertise is expected to be far greater — you’ll generally need at least five years’ experience in payroll, as well as relevant qualifications.
+For payroll managers/supervisors, strong communication and organization abilities are even more important, as are interpersonal skills.
+Your level of experience and expertise is expected to be far greater, and you’ll generally need at least five years’ experience in payroll, as well as relevant qualifications.

-A payroll manager normally holds a bachelor’s degree in an accounting or finance discipline and, ideally, has the CPP designation.
+A payroll manager normally holds a bachelor’s degree in an accounting or finance discipline and a payroll certification, such as the Certified Payroll Professional (CPP).
 You’ll also need to be proficient with a range of payroll software, including enterprise resource planning (ERP) and automated payment processing systems, in addition to Microsoft Office applications.

 Editor's note: This post was updated recently to reflect information from the 2018 Salary Guide.